diagridio/catalyst-quickstarts/keyvalue/java/README.md

 expected_stdout_lines:
   - "✓  Your request has been successfully submitted!"
   - "○  Check the status of your resource by running the following command:"
-  - "✎  diagrid appid get orderapp --project kv-javascript-project-local" -->
+  - "✎  diagrid appid get orderapp --project kv-java-project-local" -->